subsquid/docs/docs/deploy-squid/index.md

 sqd logs my-new-squid@v0 -f
 ```

 or navigate to the squid page in Aquarium.
+See the [logging page](/deploy-squid/logging) for more details on how to inspect logs.

 ## What's next?